Magnogen/Elements/README.md

 ## Usage

-You _can_ just use every function out-of-the-box, like so:
+You _can_ use every function out-of-the-box, like so:

 ```js
 Elements.Limit.clamp() // or any other function
 ```

-But you can also install bits of the library into the global domain.
+But you can also install bits of the library into the global scope.
 For instance:

 ```js
 const { Colour, Meal } = Elements
 ```

-You can also easily rename them to be whatever you like!
+You can also easily rename each part to be whatever you like!

 ```js
 const { Colour: col, Meal: lang } = Elements